 Any food that contains sugar, such as candy and soda, should be avoided when on a sugar-restricted diet.
 Even foods that are not sweet themselves can contain high amounts of sugar, so always check the nutritional information before you eat or drink anything.

-While vegetables don’t contain any sugars by themselves, some items like corn may have added sugar during processing.
+While vegetables don’t contain any sugars by themselves, some items like canned corn may have added sugar during processing.
 Most vegetables provide vitamins and minerals and are very low in calories (this is especially true for green leafy vegetables like spinach, kale and lettuce).

-Avoid any products containing refined grains such as white bread and pasta, which have been stripped of their fiber-rich bran coating.
+Try to limit any products containing refined grains such as white bread and pasta, which have been stripped of their fiber-rich bran coating.
 Whole grain foods such as brown rice, barley and buckwheat are a healthier alternative because they contain more nutrients than their refined counterparts (12).

 Lean Meat And Fish